 Stories about refugees and employment tend to highlight the significant obstacles in accessing the labour market (Kone et al. 2019).
 Lack of recognition of qualifications and home country work experience, short-term interventions by job agencies and language barriers all contribute to unemployment and deskilling.
 Many professionals end up in manual jobs in factories, catering or care.
 Refugees are overrepresented in so-called ‘3D jobs’; those that are Dirty, Dangerous and Degrading.
 Or they find work in 'ethnic niches', segments of the labour market with an overrepresentation of certain ethnic groups, such as the taxi industry or Ethiopian and Afghan restaurants.

-In the Identities article, ‘A window of opportunity?
+In my Identities article, ‘A window of opportunity?
 Refugee staff’s employment in migrant support and advocacy organizations’, I present the findings of my research into a very distinct employment 'niche' for refugees: the niche constituted by organisations that have asylum seekers and refugees as their client group.
 Based on interviews with refugee staff in the UK, the Netherlands and Austria, I argue that the concept of 'ethnic niche' fails to capture the particularities of the employment opportunities offered by the refugee third sector.

 For example, staff composition and recruitment is not dominated by one ethnic group.
 Some of my – mostly highly educated – research participants became voluntary interpreters first when their language skills were recognised by the caseworkers that they met as clients.
 Others, like Faith, had a history in charity work in their home countries and actively sought out this employment opportunity.